munaabujaber/maasu_internship_spring2025/docs/source/userdoc/requirements/interns/amina-cehaja/usart_req.rst

    :references: STM32F411xCE Reference Manual, USART, Section 19
    :verification-and-validation: Code review

-   The system shall configure the USART baud rate to the desired value by setting the appropriate bits in USART_BRR based on the selected baud rate.
+   The system shall configure the USART baud rate by calculating and setting the division factor in the USART_BRR register, ensuring accurate communication speed according to the selected baud rate.